syncfusion-content/flutter-docs/Flutter/datagrid/export-to-pdf.md

 ### Customize the Cells based on Column Name

-You can customize the column style based on the column name when exporting to PDF by using the `cellExporting` parameter.
+You can customize the column style based on the column name when exporting to PDF by using the `cellExport` parameter.

 {% tabs %}
 {% highlight Dart %}